A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Model problem

 \section{Model problem}

 We consider the steady flow of fluid carrying a passive solute through a rigid porous medium in two dimensions.
 The solute advects, diffuses and is removed via adsorption to the solid structure.
 The spatial coordinate is $\tilde{\bm{x}}\defeq\tilde{x}_1\bm{e}_1+\tilde{x}_2\bm{e}_2$, with $\tilde{x}_1$ and $\tilde{x}_2$ the dimensional longitudinal and transverse coordinates, respectively, and $\bm{e}_1$ and $\bm{e}_2$ the longitudinal and transverse unit vectors, respectively.
-The fluid enters the porous medium uniformly through the inlet at the left ($\tilde{x}_1=0$) and exits the porous medium through the outlet at the right ($\tilde{x}_1 = \tilde{L}$) (Figure~\ref{fig:schem_dim}).
+The fluid enters the porous medium uniformly through the inlet at the left ($\tilde{x}_1=0$) and exits the porous medium through the outlet at the right ($\tilde{x}_1 = \tilde{L}$) (Figure~\ref{fig:schem_dim_1}).
 We denote dimensional quantities with a tilde.

 The entire domain of the porous medium, denoted $\tilde{\Omega}$, comprises both the fluid and the solid structure of the domain.
-The latter constitutes an array of circular solid obstacles, as discussed in more detail below.
+The latter constitutes an array of solid obstacles, as discussed in more detail below.
 We assume that the solute particles are small relative to the solid obstacles, and we measure the local density of solute (amount of solute per volume of fluid) via the concentration field $\tilde{c}(\tilde{\bm{x}},\tilde{t})$, where $\tilde{t}$ is dimensional time.
 This concentration field is defined within the fluid phase of the porous medium, denoted $\tilde{\Omega}_f$.

-Note that we do not track any solute that is adsorbed to the solid surface.
-The porous medium can be partitioned into an array of rectangular cells of fixed height $\tilde{h}$ and varying width $A(\tilde{x}_1)\tilde{h}$, where $A$ is the dimensionless aspect ratio.
-Each cell contains a fixed and rigid circular obstacle of radius $\tilde{R}(\tilde{x}_1)$ at its centre.
-The solid domain is the union of these obstacles, and is denoted $\tilde{\Omega}_s\defeq \tilde{\Omega}\setminus\tilde{\Omega}_f$.
-To prevent the obstacles from overlapping, we require that $2\tilde{R}\leq{}\mathrm{min}(A\tilde{h},\tilde{h})$.
-This construction leads to a porous medium whose properties vary in the longitudinal direction but not in the transverse direction (see Figure~\ref{fig:schem_dim}).
-We further assume that the porous medium is composed of a large number of obstacles in the longitudinal direction, which requires $\epsilon \defeq \tilde{h}/\tilde{L}\ll1$ with $A=\mathcal{O}(1)$.
+Note that we do not track solute once it has adsorbed to the solid surface, and we neglect any impact of this adsorption on the size of the obstacles.
+The latter point is justified by our assumption that the solute particles are negligible in size relative to the obstacles, and also because we are interested in macroscopic advective timescales, which are typically far shorter than those of solute accumulation and blocking.